Stadium House Mural artists AYLO and Seca

 We have a long-term ambition to incorporate public art in the development of White City Campus.
 We hope that original, thought-provoking, creative artworks in our public spaces will enhance the day-to-day experience of those working, living and visiting White City Campus.

-This pilot project is an opportunity to work with the community, from within Imperial and across the local area, to test and learn about how we can work together to create inspiring, considered public art which is responsive to its context.
+This pilot project was an opportunity to work with the community, from within Imperial and across the local area, to test and learn about how we can work together to create inspiring, considered public art which is responsive to its context.

 About the artists